foursplaysroblox/MSIX_Installation_Instructions/README.md

-# MSIX Installation Instructions (FIle Explorere Properties Method)
+# MSIX Installation Instructions (FIle Explorer Properties Method)
 Instructions for MSIX Bundle / AppxBundle install Windows Prompts an error saying that app is untrusted what should you do?